LilyAsFlora/Ririi/README.md

 | weakening of meaning | -kich     | _prakich_ — girlish          |

 _A **vintwa**, moe agruipi ashumji._ — And finally, my friends went shopping.

-**Adjectives must use the ending -e when when describing plural nouns.**

 ### Yes-no Questions